 Create space to escape in the office

 Holidays are an important time for rest, relaxation and improving well-being, and at the end of it we return to work feeling revived, productive and ready to take on anything.
-While it’s important employees are encouraged to take long breaks, short breaks during work time are just as important and valuable in keeping your workforce productive.
+While it’s important employees are encouraged to take long breaks to meet workplace wellness requirements, short breaks during work time are just as important and valuable in keeping your workforce productive.

 Consider making space in your workplace where employees can escape to get some down time when they feel they need it.
 Acoustic office pods allow single or multiple users to work or take some quiet time in privacy, reducing distracting sounds and interruptions, enabling them to return to their work station feeling refreshed, re-engage and with rejuvenated metal wellbeing.